ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->

-> What's the difference between a feminist and a grenade?
+> Why does Beyonce sing "to the left, to the left"?

-> The grenade actually accomplishes something when it triggers.
+> Because women don't have rights.
 <!-- END_JOKE_SECTION -->